DecisionsDev/odm-docker-kubernetes/eks/README.md

 kubectl apply -f ingress-mycompany.yaml
 ```

 After a couple of minutes, the  ALB reflects the ingress configuration.
-Then you access the ODM services by retrieving the URL with this command:
+Then you can access the ODM services by retrieving the URL with this command:
 ```bash
 $ export ROOTURL=$(kubectl get ingress mycompany| awk '{print $3}' | tail -1)
 ```